sftgunner/edinplus-integration/README.md

 ## Next priorities

 The current priorities are:
- - Change the discovery method to use the /info endpoint
- - Switch from polling using asynchronous HTTP requests to instead listen to the socket stream
  - Add the input modules as entities and add inputs as triggers
- - Add support for passing the scenes from eDIN+ to HomeAssistant so scenes can be used in automations rather than overriding channels
  - Ensure the integration is robust (with proper error handling and aiming to satisfy all integration standards https://developers.home-assistant.io/docs/creating_component_code_review)